Feurrado/Feurrado/README.md

 - ✉️ Reach me in **thm.profissional@gmail.com** or on <a href="https://linkedin.com/in/engthm" target="_blank">LinkedIn</a>

-- 💡 Wanna know what else I'm studiyng? more projects? check my <a href="https://codepen.io/feurrado" target="_blank">CodePen</a>

 - 🦐 The shrimp?
 Well... my first webpage had a picture of a shrimp sitting on a chair, so there he is! (the chair is gone now)

 <h3 align="left">